Reginald Havill Norman

-Brigadier Reginald Havill Norman, DSO, MC, VD, C de G (10 October 1893 – 28 August 1973) was a decorated senior officer in the Australian Army and a ship-owner.
+Brigadier Reginald Havill Norman, (10 October 1893 – 28 August 1973) was a decorated senior officer in the Australian Army and a ship-owner.
 With "an alert and energetic personality and a brisk demeanour," he was "widely known and respected in shipping, military and social circles both in Victoria and other states of the Commonwealth."

 Early life

 Reginald Havill Norman was born in Kent Town, a suburb of Adelaide, on 10 October 1893, the only child of Frederick John Havill Norman (1862–1926) by his marriage in 1892 to Elizabeth Maria Richardson (1862–1947).

 Norman served for 18 months as the adjutant of the 78th Infantry Battalion of the Adelaide Rifles.
-He subsequently moved to Sydney to begin serving with the 18 Infantry Battalion.
+He subsequently moved to Sydney to begin serving with the 18th Infantry Battalion.

 First World War

 Brigadier General John Gellibrand (wearing a hat) and his staff having breakfast in a shell hole in Sausage Valley, August 1916.
 In the background is Major R. H. Norman.

-17 days after the First World War started, on 14 August 1914, Norman applied for a commission with the Australian Naval and Military Expeditionary Force (AN&MEF) in Sydney.
+17 days after the outbreak of the First World War, on 14 August 1914, Norman applied for a commission with the Australian Naval and Military Expeditionary Force (AN&MEF) in Sydney.
 He was appointed as a second lieutenant and left from Cockatoo Island aboard HMAT Berrima the following day.
 Fighting began on 11 September in German New Guinea, with German forces surrendering the following day.
 Norman was appointed as the garrison adjutant on 2 October.
 He was promoted to the rank of lieutenant on 1 January 1915 and was appointed as a staff officer on 14 January.
 On 4 March, he was discharged from the AN&MEF.

-Norman was given the rank of second lieutenant in the 5th Infantry Brigade after applying for a commission in the First Australian Imperial Force.
+Norman was given the rank of second lieutenant in the 5th Infantry Brigade after applying for a commission in the Australian Imperial Force.
 He left Sydney for Egypt on 12 May and was promoted to the rank of captain on 1 June.
 He accompanied the 5th Infantry Brigade to Gallipoli, serving in its staff until 11 December, when he transferred to the 6th Infantry Brigade headquarters as staff captain.
 He was recommended for a Military Cross (MC) in recognition of his "outstanding organisational ability and leadership during the evacuation of Gallipoli".
+Following the evacuation of Gallipoli, Norman was withdrawn to Egypt and, following a reorganisation of the Australian Imperial Force, was sent to the Western Front.
 He subsequently took part in the Battle of Pozières, during which he was again recommended for the MC.
 It was noted that he should be recognised "for not only doing his own work, but acting for the Brigade Major as well," for which he was also mentioned in despatches.
 In September, he was again recommended for the MC.

 Norman (front left) with the officers of the 12th Brigade, 6 March 1918.